agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 That last graph was cool, but the work behind it was hard.
 Let us now describe with detail the main work of this project, implemented in [this PR](https://github.com/root-project/root/pull/793).
 Let's inspect every commit to see what I did and why:

 * [Commit 16cbcb5 ](https://github.com/root-project/root/pull/793/commits/16cbcb5b3143f588bc01c06bc093192b236acad8): The very first commit I pushed to my ROOT fork implemented a parallelized version of the method `FitUtil::EvaluateChi2Gradient`.
-This was pretty direct, as I just had to add a new version of the method using the parallelization techniques provided by ROOT; in particular, `ROOT::TThreadExecutor::MapReduce` and its friends.
-This was implemented following the example of the method `FitUtil::EvaluateChi2Gradient`, which was already parallelized in the `Evaluate` struct.
+This was pretty direct, as I just had to add a new version of the method using the parallelization techniques provided by ROOT; in particular, `ROOT::TThreadExecutor::MapReduce`.
+This was implemented following the example of the method `FitUtil::EvaluateChi2`, which was already parallelized in the `Evaluate` struct.
 The finished implementation can be seen in the file `FitUtil.cxx`, method `FitUtil::EvaluateChi2Gradient`.
 * [Commit b705cf4 ](https://github.com/root-project/root/pull/793/commits/b705cf489f85d8151dd626f7c011fdfd76ce7b54): This commit implemented a really important work, as all the remaining commits depended greatly on it: the generalization of the gradient interfaces; namely:
   * In `IFunction.h`, the interface `IGradient{,Function}MultiDim` was templated, keeping its `double` specialization in `IFunctionFwd.h` as a typedef that matched the old name in order to preserve backwards compatibility.
   * In `ParamFunction.h`, the interface `IParametricGradFunctionMultiDimTempl` was adapted to use the new `IGradientFunctionMultiDimTempl`, and the gradient-related methods were templated as well.